icylace/CursorRuler/README.md

 As you can see, a variety of sometimes useful, sometimes strange highlighting possibilities are out there.

+### enabled

-**enabled**:  If you have it normally disabled you can enable it for when you need it by using the `CursorRuler: Toggle Enabled/Disabled` command from the Command Palette.
+If you have it normally disabled you can enable it for when you need it by using the `CursorRuler: Toggle Enabled/Disabled` command from the Command Palette.
 Use the same command again to turn it back off.

+### synchronized

-**synchronized**:  Multiple views of the same file will show cursor rulers that move together in synchronized fashion.
+Multiple views of the same file will show cursor rulers that move together in synchronized fashion.
 This is most useful when using the `Rows: 2`, `Rows: 3`, or `Grid: 4` layout and having multiple views of the same file being used in different groups.